Engineering and Technology with Foundation Year BEng (Hons)

-The units you study in years 2, 3 and 4 will depend on which degree you choose at the end of year 1.
+The modules you study in years 2, 3 and 4 will depend on which degree you choose at the end of year 1.

 After your third year, you can do an optional work placement year to get valuable longer-term work experience in the industry.

 Previous students have secured placements at organisations such as:

 - Airbus Defence

 We’ll help you secure a work placement that fits your aspirations.
 You’ll get mentoring and support throughout the year.